 Improved ability to support State regulatory programs in achieving conformance with the MFRPS (FDA personnel).

-State food safety program managers and program coordinators with programs currently enrolled in the MFRPS, or intend to enroll in the MFRPS at the earliest date possible.
+State food safety program managers and program coordinators with programs currently enrolled in the MFRPS, or who intend to enroll in the MFRPS in the future

 FDA ORA – OP personnel and ORA-state liaisons that serve as primary points of contact for their State manufactured food regulatory partners.